muzimuzhi/docs/content/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits.md

 Here's an example of a [comparison between two repositories](https://github.com/github-linguist/linguist/compare/master...octocat:master).

+Moreover, you can preface the branch names with user name and repository name together.
+For example, [[TODO]]

+Here's an example of a [comparison between two repositories](https://github.com/github-linguist/linguist/compare/master...octocat:linguist:master).

 ## Comparisons across commits

 You can compare a single commit in Git to the commit's predecessors using two types of notation.